16gs24/MMA-2018-Shiny-Workshop/README.md

 # MMA 2018 Shiny Workshop
 These documents were produced for a workshop offered to the MMA '18 Class.
-The goal to introduce students to the basics of Shiny.

-We'll begin by forking the repo, walking through the web scraper that's used to generate basic.csv

-Then we will build a ui and server for the Shiny app and use it to investigate some drivers in Wrigley Field attendance.
+The goals are:
+- Introduce students to `shiny` and `shinydashboards`.
+Discuss the framework used to develop them.
+- Introduce web scraping.
+Walk through `WebScraper.R` o pull Attendance data from Wrigley Field that is stored in `basic.csv`
+- Develop a shiny app that utilizes a variety of data inputs and a few outputs to
+- Review `AdvancedApp.R` that focuses on some tools of interest: the `plotly` library and some other UI options.